sal55/langs/mfeatures.md

 It has been around a long time, and has been implemented on one platform at time, from 8-bit microprocessors through 3 generations of x86, evolving along the way.
 It was an in-house tool and now is a personal language.

 The current implementation is for x64 running Windows.
-A WIP is version that generates code for ARM64 under Linux.
+A WIP is a version that generates code for ARM64 under Linux.

 ### The 'Q' Language